liadVax/MediArrServer/plex/readme.md

 ## Overview

-**Plex** is a powerful media server that organizes your movies, TV shows and streams them to any device.
+**Plex** is a powerful media server that organizes your movies and TV shows and streams them to any device.
 It integrates seamlessly with \*arr applications (like Radarr, Sonarr, and Lidarr), automatically updating your library when new media is downloaded.

 **Plex Official Site:** [Plex](https://www.plex.tv/)